Warning: You are browsing the documentation for Symfony 3.2, which is no longer maintained.

 Read the updated version of this page for Symfony 5.3 (the current stable version).

 Requirements for Running Symfony¶

-$ php bin/symfony_requirements
+$ cd my-project/ $ php bin/symfony_requirements

 This work, including the code samples, is licensed under a Creative Commons BY-SA 3.0 license.